gokcinar/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

-As a research engineer at ASDL, I lead or work with multi-disciplinary groups to conduct fundamental research funded by various sponsors from the industry and government.
-I advise graduate students on their projects and theses.
-As someone who likes to add their own touch to their "habitat", I also kick-started or rekindled some projects at ASDL that were not necessarily in my job definition.
-I manage [ASDL's website](https://www.asdl.gatech.edu/) and social media accounts on [Twitter](https://twitter.com/asdl_gatech), [Instagram ](https://www.instagram.com/asdl_gatech/)and [LinkedIn](https://www.linkedin.com/groups/2407/).
-I rekindled the [ASDL publication repository](https://smartech.gatech.edu/handle/1853/6027) on Georgia Tech's open-access publication repository, SMARTech, where you can find the many research papers and dissertations published by ASDL over the years.
-I started the ASDL Knowledge Sharing Project which provides a platform for researchers to share their experience, codes, tools, documents, or Q&A's.
 ---

 Hi there!
 My name is Gökçin Çınar.
 I currently work as a Research Engineer II at [Aerospace Systems Design Laboratory](https://www.asdl.gatech.edu/) (ASDL) at **Georgia** Institute of **Tech**nology.